-As Henrik attempted to move beside Aedan and through the gate, he again was stopped.
+As Henrik attempted to move beside Aedan, and through the gate, he was once again stopped.
 “I cannot let you do that.”
 Aedan drew his sword quicker than a viper, giving the hand barely enough time to react to what was about to happen.
 Henrik’s jaw dropped in horror, realizing what was coming.
 For an instant, Aedan regretted it.
 Just for an instant.
 I am about to murder a defenceless man.
 Aedan had crossed swords once, with a spell sword during the black magic rebellion, but he had never enjoyed killing a man.
-Monsters were one thing he was trained to kill but men were never his targets.
-No, this man has his defence.
-Caches of pitch all around the city, where one match could send the entire city to the abyss in an instant.
-He thought of everyone who died because of the Red Death, the men dying outside the walls of the keep at this moment.
+Monsters were one thing they trained him to kill, but men were never his targets.
+No, this man has his defence Caches of the black pitch all around the city where one match could send the entire city to the abyss in an instant.
+He thought of everyone who died because of the Red Death; the men dying outside the walls of the keep at this moment.

 Aedan flared with anger, providing himself with both the motivation and the momentum for a savage downward cut aimed straight for Henrik’s gut.

 Aedan had cut the man open from the breast to below the navel, blood pouring out almost like a waterfall.
 All Henrik could do was gasp before he passed from the shock and pain.